harrycresswell/harry/content/writing/annual-review-2022.md

 ### Health

-In June, out of nowhere, I starting having panic attacks.
+In June, out of nowhere, I started having panic attacks.
 I’m still not exactly sure what caused them, but my guess is a whole bunch of things coming together and boiling over.

 A panic attack is essentially anxiety manifesting as a variety of physical symptoms.
 I can best describe what I feel during a panic attack as something close to an out-of-body experience.
 It’s a feeling of disconnect from your mind, body or surroundings – something I’ve come to know as [dissociation](https://www.mind.org.uk/information-support/types-of-mental-health-problems/dissociation-and-dissociative-disorders/about-dissociation/) – making you feel like you’ve lost control or you’re going crazy.
 You may also experience feeling numb, shaking, your legs turning to jelly or struggling to breath.
 Whatever the symptoms, panic attacks can be extremely unconfortable.